-2. The outline planning permission hereby approved relates to the erection of up to thirty-three residential units which shall be carried out in accordance with the following plans and documents unless otherwise required by the conditions below:
+- 2. The outline planning permission hereby approved relates to the erection of up to thirty-three residential units which shall be carried out in accordance with the following plans and documents unless otherwise required by the conditions below:

+- Application form.

-- Application form received on 8th January 2019. - Site Location Plan received on 8th January 2019. - Access Arrangements (drawing number J910 access fig. 1) received on 8th January 2019.
+- Site Location Plan.

+- Access Arrangements (drawing number J910 Access Fig 1).

+- Indicative Site Layout (drawing number 1397-1) only in so far as the drawing relates to the point of access into the site and the position of the proposed estate road.

+- Flood Risk Assessment (ref: 2017s6942)

+- Transport Statement (ref: J910/TS)